 The Guidelines should explain when the informal rulemaking process begins and that the start of the rulemaking process can trigger special recordkeeping requirements.
-The Guidelines should also explain how agency personnel work together and, as relevant, with OIRA and other people outside the agency to develop a proposed rule.
+The Guidelines should also explain how agency personnel work together and, as relevant, with the Office of Information and Regulatory Affairs (OIRA) and other people outside the agency to develop a proposed rule.
 Finally, the Guidelines should describe the internal process for approving a proposed rule.

-[Agency] engages in rulemaking for lots of reasons.
+[Agency] engages in rulemaking for many reasons.
 Sometimes a statute directs us to develop a new rule.
 Sometimes we identify a need for a new rule, or we need to update, clarify, strengthen, or eliminate an existing rule.
 Members of the public can also petition [Agency] to issue, modify, or repeal a rule.

-The rulemaking process begins when [Agency] starts to consider a concrete proposal for action and decides to moves forward on a specific course of action.
+The rulemaking process begins when [Agency] starts to consider a concrete proposal for action and decides to move forward on a specific course of action.
 It can be distinguished from other activities like general information gathering.
 The start of a rulemaking can trigger special requirements for recordkeeping.

-1 Agency leaders should consult the recommendations ACUS has issued on public engagement and early input during the rule development process.
+1 Agencies should consult the recommendations ACUS has issued on public engagement and early input during the rule development process.
 ACUS Recommendation 2021-3, Early Input on Regulatory Alternatives; ACUS Recommendation 2018-7, Public Engagement in Rulemaking.

 If you are involved in the early stages of a rulemaking project, you will work with other agency employees to develop a proposed rule.
-Along with the proposed rule, you will draft an introduction, called a "preamble," that describes the proposed rule, the legal authority of the rule, and opportunities for public participation in the rulemaking process.
+Along with the proposed rule, you will draft an introduction, called a "preamble," that, among other things, describes the proposed rule, the legal authority of the rule, and opportunities for public participation in the rulemaking process.